-On the night of December 13 and 14 the Geminids meteor shower will peak.
-The Geminids produce on average up to 60 meteors per hour at their peak, which is why they are considered by many to be the best of all meteor showers.
-Although most of the action occurs during the peak, some meteors should still be visible from December 6 to 19.
-The meteors will seem to radiate from the constellation of Gemini.
-Unfortunately, the gibbous moon will interfere this year by hiding the faintest meteors, but with up to 60 meteors per hour possible, this should still be an excellent show.
+On the night of December 13 and 14 we will witness the peak of the Geminids meteor shower.
+The Geminids are known for producing up to 60 multicolored meteors per hour at their peak, which arguably makes them the best meteor shower to watch.
+Some meteors should be visible from December 6 to 19.
+The shower will appear to radiate from the constellation Gemini.
+This year we will have a dark moonless sky for what should be an awesome show.

 Gemini constellation map

-The December solstice will occur on December 22 at 05:30 UTC.
-It is the first day of winter (winter solstice) in the northern hemisphere and the first day of summer (summer solstice) in the southern hemisphere.
+And finally on December 21 we will have the December Solstice.
+It will occur at 11:12 UTC.
+This will be the first day of winter (winter solstice) in the northern hemisphere and the first day of summer (summer solstice) in the southern hemisphere.

 As you know, the Moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the Moon’s phases for this month: